pkmn/0-ERROR/docs/DESIGN.md

 // - not configurable, just release or no based on DEBUG_PKMN_ENGINE env var
 // - run node_modules/.bin/install-pkmn-engine with -Dtrace and showdown based on -Dshowdown=false|true
 // depend on node headers and libs being in specific places
-//
-// FIXME: look in places install-pkmn-engine should have put headers etc
 ```

 ### Algorithm